Skip to main content

 The NIH is committed to encouraging diversity in the scientific workforce while funding the best science across the nation (see NOT-OD-20-031).
 As part of NIH’s continuing efforts, the NIH Common Fund adopted recommendations from the 2018 Advisory Committee to the Director Working Group on High-Risk, High-Reward Programs and incorporated feedback from a 2019 Request for Information (RFI).

-As a result of the feedback provided through these avenues, language was strengthened in the funding opportunity announcements to encourage applications reflecting the full diversity of potential PDs/PIs, applicant institutions, and research areas relevant to the broad mission of NIH.
+As a result of the feedback provided through these avenues, language in the funding opportunities was made more inclusive and strengthened to encourage applications reflecting the full diversity of potential PDs/PIs, applicant institutions, and research areas relevant to the broad mission of NIH.
 The funding opportunities encouraged applications from:

 1. Researchers from diverse backgrounds, including individuals from underrepresented racial and ethnic groups, individuals with disabilities, individuals from disadvantaged backgrounds, and women.